SamsungInternet/blog/content/posts/2019-10-08--making-vscode-run-faster-on-chromebooks/index.md

 ### Running Visual Studio Code

-Since we are running it locally and don’t want to make a https certificate we will run it as http, on port 8080.
+Since we are running it locally and don’t want to make a HTTPS certificate we will run it as HTTP, on port 8080.

 ./code-server -H -p 8080